Enquire now

 Conclusion:

 Rotavirus is a highly contagious viral infection that primarily affects young children, causing severe diarrhoea, vomiting, and dehydration.
 Understanding the symptoms, causes, treatment methods, and preventive measures is crucial to combat this disease.
 Vaccination, practising good hand hygiene, maintaining sanitation, and following personal protective measures can significantly reduce the incidence of rotavirus infections.
 These preventive steps and appropriate treatment can protect our children and communities from the harmful effects of rotavirus.
-Book an appointment with the doctor in case of serious illness.
+Book an appointment with the neonatologist in Kolkata in case of serious illness.

 FAQs